waqarrashid33/cuckoo-droid/documentation/book/src/installation/guest_android_avd/host.rst

 	#he can really consume performance from the cuckoo host ,so it's recommended to limit the size of dex that you will decompile
 	#decompilation_threshold=2000000

+	# disbale or enable decompilation, used for static info on reflection, crypto
+	# dynamic loading, native calls and permissions extraction from code
+	decompilation = yes

 ``conf/reporting.conf`` configuration::

 	[reporthtml]